zavalalabs/zavalalabs.github.io/_posts/2026-02-20-Why-Your-Hybrid-Work-is-Failing.md

 In the early days of COVID-era remote work, a lot of C-suites were quietly enthusiastic about it — not because they believed in flexibility for employees, but because the cost savings were real.
 Less commercial real estate, lower overhead, fewer facilities expenses.
 Remote work was a CFO's dream dressed up as a people-first policy.
 Then something shifted.
 As return-to-office pressure built — from commercial real estate investors, from boards, from executives who were just plain uncomfortable not being able to see their workforce — the same C-suites that had embraced remote work started mandating people back.
 And they did it with a logic that doesn't hold up to five seconds of scrutiny.

-The argument usually sounds something like: “If I can make it in five days a week, so can you.”
+The argument usually sounds something like: "If I can make it in five days a week, so can you."
 I have heard versions of this line from executives in multiple industries.
 What makes it insulting is not the expectation — it is the assumption underneath it.
 An executive who says this is typically driving in from a house they own, in a car with lane-assist or a car service billed to the company, with a schedule that bends around their life rather than the other way around.
 They are not arranging childcare at 7 a.m.
 They are not staring down a 45-minute commute each way on a salary that makes that commute genuinely expensive.
 The comparison is not apples to apples.
 It is a private jet to a bus.

 The more egregious version — and this actually happened, publicly, during the 2022 and 2023 RTO waves — is the executive who demanded employees return to the office while personally working from a vacation home, a lake house, or in at least a few documented cases, a boat.
 A number of high-profile leaders who were vocal about the value of in-person work were themselves logging in from Aspen or the Hamptons while their employees were tracking down parking and paying for gas.
 That is not a leadership position.
 That is a class position dressed up as one.
 The rule applies to everyone except the people making it.